ddmitov/perl-executing-browser/README.md

 ## Settings

 **Settings based on the existence of certain files and folders:**
-PEB is designed to run from any directory without setting anything beforehand and every file or directory, that is checked during program start-up, is relative to the directory where the PEB binary file is located, further labeled as ```{PEB_binary_directory}```.
+PEB is designed to run from any directory without setting anything beforehand and every file or directory that is checked during program start-up is relative to the directory where the PEB binary file is located, further labeled as ```{PEB_binary_directory}```.
 * **Name of the binary file:**
-    The binary file of the browser, ```peb``` or ```peb.exe``` by default, can be renamed without restrictions.
+    The binary file of the browser, ```peb```, ```peb.app```, ```peb.dmg``` or ```peb.exe``` by default, can be renamed without restrictions.
 It can take the name of the PEB-based application it is going to run.
 No additional adjustments are necessary after renaming the binary.
-If log files are wanted, they will take the name of the binary file (without the file extension), whatever the name may be.
+If log files are wanted, they will take the name of the binary file (without the filename extension), whatever the name may be.
 * **Application directory:**
     Application directory is ```{PEB_binary_directory}/resources/app```.
 All files used by PEB, with the exception of data files, must be located within this folder.
-Application directory is hardcoded in C++ code for compatibility with the [Electron] (http://electron.atom.io/) framework.
+Application directory is hard-coded in C++ code for compatibility with the [Electron] (http://electron.atom.io/) framework.
 [Epigraphista] (https://github.com/ddmitov/epigraphista) provides an example of a PEB-based application, that is also compatible with [Electron] (http://electron.atom.io/) and [NW.js] (http://nwjs.io/).
 * **Data directory:**
-    Data directory is not hardcoded in C++ code, but a separation of data files from code is generally a good practice.
-Data directory should contain any SQLite database(s) or other files, that a PEB-based application is going to use or produce.
+    Data directory is not hard-coded in C++ code, but a separation of data files from code is generally a good practice.
+Data directory should contain any SQLite or flat file database or other data files, that a PEB-based application is going to use or produce.
 The recommended path for data directory is inside the ```{PEB_binary_directory}/resources``` directory. ```data``` is a good directory name, although not mandatory.
 Perl scripts can access this folder using the following code:

 ```perl
     use Cwd;